Funding splash for diversity

 The feasibility study will involve young people, council and community to co-design the youth hub on what it should do and where it should be located.

-Whilst the location is said to be in Greater Dandenong, chief executive officer for CMY Carmen Guera says the answers depend on the co-design discussion with young people.
+Whilst the location is said to be in Greater Dandenong, chief executive officer for CMY Carmel Guerra says the answers depend on the co-design discussion with young people.

 “What we found that young people often say, they want space to do their own programs but they also want space where other young people come together.
 Because that’s what they do when they come to Australia, they cling to their own first but then they want to mix with multicultural (people) and find connections with others.